-I wanted to continue with my writing theme this week with another piece that I hope will remind you never to give up on yourselves.
+I wanted to continue with my writing theme this week with another personal piece.
+One that I hope will remind you never to give up on yourselves.
 With the hustle and bustle of daily life, it’s rather easy to see why to get through the day, we sometimes just go with the crowd – thinking “No good will come”, “Compromise isn’t possible, why bother?” and on it goes.
-We tend to argue with ourselves ‘it’s just not worth the effort’, shut up, and go along with whatever in order to appease others before flopping onto our beds at the end of the day.
+We tend to argue with ourselves ‘it’s just not worth the effort’.
+We say to ourselves “shut up”.
+And then we go along with whatever in order to appease others.
+Then we end up flopping onto our beds at the end of the day.

 But there are always going to be days where fighting for something you want or finding ways to compromise with others is worth it.
 While each day, I encourage you to ask yourself that, there are by far some special, unique and outstanding days that you will likely need and want to fight for those wins in life.

 One of those kinds of days are wedding days.
-About a year ago, one of my best friends in the world, Alana H., got married to the love of her life, Harley R., after 3 years of being friends, 8 years of dating and 1.5 years of being engaged.
+About a year ago, one of my best friends in the world, Alana H., married.
+And to the love of her life, Harley R..
+This happened after 3 years of friendship, 8 years of dating and a 1.5 year-long engagement.
 She liked “Yu-Gi-Oh!”.
 He liked “DragonBall Z”.
-To be fair, the same was true even reversed.
-They were the epitome of that cute, quirky couple that you adored in High School and when they (finally) got engaged (seriously, we were all waiting on this) and started planning out their wedding, they were bombarded on many sides with ideas as to what would make up their “perfect wedding”.
+To be fair, the reverse was also true.
+They were the epitome of that cute, quirky couple that you adored in High School.
+When they (finally) got engaged (seriously, we were all waiting on this) and started planning out their “Harlana” wedding, they were bombarded on many sides with ideas as to what would make up their “perfect wedding”.

 This is that story.